-Towards the end of the scene, a mother realizes that she cannot escape with the carriage on the stairs– and instead of grabbing the baby and running away with it in-arms– she tucks the baby in tightly, perhaps saying goodbye as she shields the carriage with her body from the Cossack forces.
+Towards the end of the scene, a mother realizes that she cannot escape with the carriage on the stairs.
+Instead of grabbing the baby and running away with it in her arms, she tucks the baby in tightly, perhaps saying goodbye as she shields the carriage with her body from the Cossack forces.
 She’s shot in the stomach and as she falls back her body pushes the carriage which begins to bounce down the stairs.
 In the scene, people see the carriage bouncing down the stairs but there is nothing they can do.
 The scene cuts before we see the final fate of the carriage or the baby.

-What I have noticed is that while the original is a tragic, brutal scene of a massacre, yet the trope is most often used for comedic purposes with the baby being saved at the end– artificially amping up the suspense before a satisfactory ending that establishes/introduces us to our hero.
-In Battleship Potemkin the audience (in film and out) are waiting for a hero to save the baby– but the hero never shows up.
+What I have noticed is that the original is tragic, it’s a brutal scene of a massacre.
+Yet the trope is most often used for comedic purposes, with the baby being saved at the end.
+It’s a means of artificially amping up the suspense before a satisfactory ending that establishes the characters and usually introduces us to the hero.
+In Battleship Potemkin the audience (in the film and out) is waiting for a hero to save the baby, but the hero never shows up.

 An Issue of Accessibility

-The results can be grave: In January of 2019, a mother Mayalsia Goodson died falling down the stairs trying to access the NYC subway with her child in a stroller– in this case it wasn’t the case of insufficient or broken elevator– there was no elevator at all.
-People are forced to drag strollers up stairs or find another stop with an elevator, pray that it’s working then back track at to where you wanted to get on or off.
+This isn’t about convenience or preserving people’s dignity and independence, it’s about saving lives: in January of 2019, a mother named Mayalsia Goodson died falling down the stairs trying to access the NYC subway with her child in a stroller.
+In this case, it wasn’t an issue of an insufficient or broken elevator, there was no elevator at all.
+People are forced to drag strollers upstairs or find another stop, blocks away, with an elevator, and pray that it’s working then backtrack to where they wanted to get on or off.

 Stairs Not Required

-And the runaway baby carriage trope doesn’t require a set of stairs, an example is the opening scene in the 1989 movie, Ghostbusters 2, where Dana unknowingly wheels her son, Oscar’s, baby carriage through some transparent pink ooze rising from the NYC sidewalk.
+However, the runaway baby carriage trope doesn’t require a set of stairs.
+An example is the opening scene in the 1989 movie, Ghostbusters 2, where Dana unknowingly wheels her son’s, Oscar’s, baby carriage through some transparent pink ooze rising from the NYC sidewalk.
 When she stops the carriage outside her building to talk to the superintendent about repairs, she catches the carriage moving away out of the corner of her eye.
 When she looks fully at it, it’s still.
-Then as she reaches for it it quickly rushes away, careening down the sidewalk, preternaturally avoiding by-stander’s attempts to stop it.
-Fortunately– and as a departure from other uses of the trope: there is no real hero, the carriage stops itself, and Dana is the one to reach her baby first.
+Then as she reaches for it, it quickly rushes away, careening down the sidewalk, preternaturally avoiding bystander’s attempts to stop it.
+Fortunately, and as a departure from other uses of the trope: there is no real hero, the carriage stops itself, and Dana is the one to reach her baby first.

 In the 1991 film, Hook, Robin Williams plays the adult Peter Pan.
-In the previous scene, he finds his long lost teddy bear and remembers his infancy and his mother.
-We see two women sitting on a park bench, in early 1900’s clothing.
+In the previous scene, he finds his long-lost teddy bear and in the current scene, he is remembering his infancy and his mother.
+We see two women sitting on a park bench, in early 1900s clothing.
 Peter’s mother is telling her plans for Peter’s life and career.
-Peter decided then that he didn’t want to grow up because it meant he would have to die and so he wills his carriage to roll away, down the hill.
+Peter decided then that he didn’t want to grow up because it meant he would have to die and so he willed his carriage to roll away, down the hill.
 The next scene is at night, the carriage flipped over in the background and baby Peter is crying as the rain falls on him.
-This is how Tinkerbell finds him and takes him away to Never Never Land. (start video at 4:00)
+This is how Tinkerbell finds him and takes him away to Never Never Land. (start the video at 4:00)

-And there are countless uses of this trope in television I would never have time enough to tell them all, let alone find clips.
-But if you have a favorite, please let us know about it in the comments.
+And there are countless uses of this trope in television that I would never have time enough to tell them all, let alone find clips.
+Often they are part of MeetCute plot lines.
+If you have a favourite, please let us know about it in the comments.

 In July of 2019, a mother in East Liverpool Ohio was walking her baby when she tripped and lost her hold on the stroller, the stroller rolled down the hill to an intersection where another woman bolted from her porch to stop the stroller before it got hit by a vehicle.

-The smug babywearer would suggest using a baby carrier instead of a stroller– and I can confidently say that no one has ever had to chase down a runaway baby carrier containing a baby (unless the baby is literally running away with the carrier).
-Advocating baby carriers is not terribly helpful advice during a massacre, or a Prohibition-era gangland shoot out at the train station– but using a carrier is something to consider when you want to take part in a uprising, or if you’re carrying luggage, or will need to use stairs, or when psychokinetic slime is oozing through the pavement or Vigo the Carpathian takes an interest in Junior.
+The smug babywearer would suggest using a baby carrier instead of a stroller.
+And I can confidently say that no one has ever had to chase down a runaway baby carrier containing a baby (unless the baby is literally running away with the carrier).
+Advocating baby carriers is not terribly helpful advice during a massacre, or a prohibition-era gangland shoot out at the train station.
+However, using a carrier is something to consider when you want to take part in an uprising, or if you’re carrying luggage, or will need to use stairs, or when psychokinetic slime is oozing through the pavement or Vigo the Carpathian takes an interest in Junior.